eguefif/career_manager/README.md

 * [webserver library](https://github.com/eguefif/webserv-rs) that can handle chunked, compressed packets.
 * [md to html converter](https://github.com/eguefif/md_to_html)
 * template language and a renderer based on context
-* a basic ORM that can insert, update, or retrieve data.
+* a basic ORM that can insert, update, delete, or retrieve data.
-* a basic routing system (I've learn so much about how browser build their urls!)
+* a basic routing system (I've learn so much about how browsers build URLs!)